fastruby/points/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a new feature
-title: "[REQUEST]"
+title: ""
-labels: 'enhancement'
+labels: "Feature Request"
-assignees: ''
+assignees: ""

 ---